wp-plugins/zedity/readme.txt

 Latest version released on: **Feb 9, 2015**

-**Here is why Zedity is gaining very high popularity in the WordPress community:**
+**The 4 key reasons why Zedity is already very popular in the WordPress community:**

 * **Super Easy For Anyone**: simply stated, just forget about dealing with HTML, CSS and JavaScript coding!
 With Zedity you can create your content entirely visually, as naturally as if you're sketching it on a piece of paper: Zedity generates the code **automatically for you**, under the hood, totally hassle-free!